binology/binology.github.io/Search.md

 ---
 title: Search
 layout: page
-description: Using the amazing Google.
+description: Let's find where the posts are.
 header-img: "img/search-bg.jpg"
 order: 3
 ---

 搜索**Binpedia.com**以往博客？

-谷歌一下，你就知道👇👇👇
+Using the amazing Google.👇

 <script>
     (function() {